 Here are some safe, sustainable ways to lose weight and stay fit.

-According to scientists and doctors at the CDC, you can effectively and safely lose between one and two pounds per week.
+According to scientists and doctors at the CDC, you can effectively and safely lose between 1 and 2 pounds per week.
 Using those numbers, you can expect to shed four to eight pounds during your new 30-day workout challenge.
 Of course, everyone is different, so just use these numbers as a guideline.

-Most dieticians and nutritionists will tell you to adopt a measured approach when planning to lose weight.
+Most dieticians and personal trainers will tell you to adopt a measured approach when planning to lose weight.
 This includes the following:

 - Taking into account your overall fitness level